davidhozic/discord-advertisement-framework/docs/source/guide/core/shilldefine.rst

   - :class:`~daf.message.messageperiod.RandomizedDurationPeriod`: A randomized (within a certain range) time period.
   - :class:`~daf.message.messageperiod.DaysOfWeekPeriod`: A period that sends at multiple specified days at a specific time.
-  - :class:`~daf.message.messageperiod.DailyPeriod`: A period that sends every day at specific time.
+  - :class:`~daf.message.messageperiod.DailyPeriod`: A period that sends every day at a specific time.

 Now that we have an overview of the most important parameters, let's define our message.
 We will define a message that sends fixed data into a single channel, with a fixed time (duration) period.